Central Bucks School District

-The Central Bucks School District or CBSD is located in the Commonwealth of Pennsylvania, and is the third largest school district in Pennsylvania.
+The Central Bucks School District (CBSD) is a school district located in Pennsylvania and the third-largest school district in the state.
 The district covers the Boroughs of Chalfont, Doylestown and New Britain and Buckingham Township, Doylestown Township, Plumstead Township, Warrington Township, Warwick Township, and most of New Britain Township, in Bucks County.
-It consists of fifteen elementary schools, five middle schools, and three high schools.
-Its current superintendent is Abram Lucabaugh, Ed.D.
+More than 3,000 staff serve more than 17,000 students in fifteen elementary schools, five middle schools, and three high schools.
+There is a 99% graduation rate and over 280 extracurricular activities.
+Dr. Steven Yanni serves as Acting Superintendent.

+The school board has created a realignment plan.
+Their goals are to introduce full-day kindergarten, shift elementary schools from K-6th to K-5th, shift middle schools from 7-9th to 6th-8th, and shift high schools from 10-12th to 9-12th.

+Schools

 Elementary schools

 There are fifteen functioning elementary schools in CBSD: